paulpod/neuromanticsdotnet/source/portfolio/index.md

 2020-now / NHS 111 online
 ===============================
-As **Designer** I joined the 111 online team in September 2020, the COVID-19 pandemic in full flow.
+As **Interaction Designer** I joined the 111 online team in September 2020, the COVID-19 pandemic in full flow.
 My initial job was to add booking functionality for patients requiring an A&E visit, with all the complications that can raise.
 As a new concept for people to understand, it was throughly prototyped and researched with users.

-Following that I have been working on frequent improvements to the 111 online service as the pandemic progressed - from alerts around mink and travellers from Denmark, through information about vaccines and vaccination side effects, to returning the 111 online service to business as normal.
+Following that I have been working on frequent improvements to the 111 online service as the pandemic progressed - from alerts around mink, travellers from Denmark, using pulse oximeters on "virtual wards", through information about vaccines and vaccination side effects.
+Now in 2022 we're working on returning the 111 online service to business as normal.

 * adapting 111 online to apply the NHS design system
-* adding images, sounds and video to better explain triage questions
+* adding images, sounds and video to improve triage questions
 * updating user flows to detect, ask and confirm location
-* improving less "emergency" outcomes, for users needing dentists, opticians or midwifery
+* improving less urgent outcomes: dentists, opticians, midwifery
+* designing ways to _very vaguely_ tell people about callback times

+I've spend most of the past 6 months working on a more inclusive way to ask people their sex before starting a triage.
+Fascinating work with deep user research.

 Visit [111 online](https://111.nhs.uk)